-AAAASF COVID-19 Worksheet Instructions
+QUAD A COVID-19 Worksheet Instructions

-In light of the continuing public health emergency of COVID-19, AAAASF has implemented a focused COVID-19 Surveyor Worksheet to assess activities that are vital to keeping facility staff, patients, and communities safe during the pandemic.
+In light of the continuing public health emergency of COVID-19, QUAD A has implemented a focused COVID-19 Surveyor Worksheet to assess activities that are vital to keeping facility staff, patients, and communities safe during the pandemic.
 We have updated this worksheet in keeping with our regulatory partners’ emphasis on infection control and emergency protocols.
 It includes a required focused policy and procedure review as it relates to the current COVID-19 emergency.
 This tool also addresses concerns that surveyors have raised in the field after conducting surveys during the pandemic.
-This focused worksheet is required for all surveys as part of the onsite survey process across all AAAASF accredited facilities.
+This focused worksheet is required for all surveys as part of the onsite survey process across all QUAD Aaccredited facilities.

 Surveyors must verify the following utilizing policy review, staff/leadership interview, and staff observance for compliance: